The damning 2004 report that Wells Fargo chose to ignore

 Still, the board said that once Wells Fargo management did take action, the steps were "incremental, implemented slowly and insufficient" to fix the root of the problem.

-Wells Fargo's board clawed back an additional $28 million from Stumpf on Monday, saying the former CEO was "too slow to investigate or critically challenge" the bank's sales tactics.
+Wells Fargo's board clawed back an additional $28 million from John Stumpf on Monday, saying the former CEO was "too slow to investigate or critically challenge" the bank's sales tactics.
 Tolstedt has to give back an additional $47 million and the board criticized her for having "resisted and impeded scrutiny" and "minimized the scale" of the problem.

-Wells Fargo's current CEO, Tim Sloan, promised in a statement on Monday that the tactics and pressure that hurt employees, customers and the bank's reputation "will never be allowed to occur again."

 Wells Fargo has sought to fix its corporate structure by putting more checks and balances under central control and prohibiting Sloan and future leaders from holding the dual roles of chairman and CEO like Stumpf did.